 What can you do about plastic in the Ocean (even if you are a landlubber)?

-- Buy less products made of plastic.
+- Buy fewer products made of plastic.

 - Bring your own cup or mug.
 I carry a glass with me everywhere for my iced tea.